techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 If no record exists for the specified setlist and ruleset, returns nil.

-Technically these methods are on a field in `Records` named `setlist`, but for simplicity you can treat `setlist.` as part of the method name.
+Technically these methods are on an internal field in `Records` named `setlist`, but for simplicity you can treat `setlist.` as part of the method name.

 ## Class `Ruleset`